-Spread The Love with WERS + Taza Chocolate
+Spread the Love with WERS & Taza Chocolate! | WERS 88.9FM

 Delivery Information

-Shipping deadline guarantees apply to local New England shipments only, and are subject to factors that might be out of the control of Taza Chocolate, such as inclement weather or shipping carrier issues.
-All shipments will be sent through Fedex Ground Home Delivery, and include tracking information delivered to the contact provided.
+Orders will begin shipping on January 23, 2023.
+They will be sent out twice weekly and will likely arrive within one week.

+We can't promise arrival times despite our best efforts, and our mail carriers and delivery drivers are moving as fast as humanly possible - but they are human.
+All shipments will be sent via USPS.
 Expedited shipping is not available for this promotion.
 Shipments to PO Boxes will not be able to be fulfilled.

 More Ways to Give